-What to expect from Seattle area weather for the July 4 long weekend
+What to expect from Seattle-area weather for the long July 4 weekend

 Historically, rain isn’t unheard of for the so-called “summer” holiday.
 Out of the last 77 years, it has rained 18 times on July 4 and 18 times on July 3.

 But a lot of locals will tell you summer in Seattle begins July 5.
-Seattle has had a rainy July 5th 15 times in the last 77 years, around 23% of the time.
+The city has had a rainy July 5th 15 times in the last 77 years, around 23% of the time.

+At the weather service station in Seattle, however, Felton says meteorologists tend to cite statistics showing July 12 is actually when temperatures rise here.

-This July Fourth holiday could be an especially cold one at least for recent years, Felton said.
+This July Fourth holiday could be an especially chilly one, at least for recent years, Felton said.
 The last time it rained on July 4 was 2010, which also happened to be one of the coolest at 65 degrees.
 Seattle might just match that record on Monday.

 Sun will return Tuesday before another low-pressure system may bring in another rash of clouds and possible showers, Felton said.